- BAPTISM

 Because we wanna first make sure God really saved them?
 We’re not gonna have our proof of that for a while yet.
 Not till

-Because we want ’em to know their catechism first?
+Because we want ’em to learn their catechism first?
 Look, good theology is important.
 I’d never say it’s not.
 But is baptism a form of graduation now that we have our beliefs all sorted out, or is it a representation of God’s grace before we ever got our lives straight?
 Are our delays in fact stripping baptism of everything it might possibly teach us?

 But if you wanna be baptized, and your church insists you first need to jump through dozens of hoops, I would say your church doesn’t entirely understand what baptism’s about.